BrandonDyer64/ALVM/README.md

-# ALVM

-AngelScript / Lua Virtual Machine
+# AngelScript Lua Virtual Machine

 Creates a binary that runs a Main.as file.

 [Download](https://github.com/BrandonDyer64/ALVM/releases/latest)

+This is not intended to be used as a game engine.
+For a similary functioning game engine with AngelScript and Lua see our sister project [Kepler Engine](https://keplerengine.com)

 ## Using ALVM